-issions and other bles, net other orgivable loans and receivables from es and partners, net dealers, clea customers a les from broker- ring organizations, nd related broker- dealers Total Beginning balance, January 1, 2022 \$ 0.7 \$ 1.7 \$ - \$ 2.4 Current-period provision for expected credit losses 0.9 0.4 5.5 6.8 Ending balance, March 31, 2022 \$ 1.6 \$ 2.1 \$ 5.5 \$ 9.2 issions and other bles, net Loans, forgivable loans and other receivables from employees and partners, net Total Beginning balance, January 1, 2021 \$ 1.0 \$ 1.6 \$ \$ 2.6 Current-period provision for expected credit losses 0.2 0.2 2.8
+Accrued commissions and other receivables, net Loans, forgivable loans and other receivables from employees and partners, net Receivables from broker- dealers, clearing organizations, customers and related broker- dealers Total Beginning balance, July 1, 2021 \$ 1.0 \$ 1.7 \$ \$ 2.7 Current-period provision for expected credit losses (0.1) (0.1) Ending balance, September 30, 2021 \$ 0.9 \$ 1.7 \$ - \$ 2.6 Accrued commissions and other receivables, net Loans, forgivable loans and other receivables from employees and partners, net Receivables from broker- dealers, clearing organizations, customers and related broker- dealers Total Beginning balance, January 1, 2021 \$ 1.0 \$ 1.6 \$ - \$ 2.6 Current-period provision for expected credit losses (0.1) 0.1 Ending balance, September 30, 2021 \$ 0.9 \$ 1.7 \$ \$ 2.6

-For the three months ended March 31, 2022, there was an increase of \$0.9 million in the CECL reserve against "Accrued commissions and other receivables, net," which reflected the downward credit rating migration of certain receivables in the portfolio, which included a \$0.5 million reserve related to Russia's Invasion of Ukraine, bringing the CECL reserve recorded pertaining to "Accrued commissions and other receivables, net" to \$1.6 million as of March 31, 2022.
-There was no change in the CECL reserve recorded pertaining to "Accrued Commissions and other receivables, net" for the three months ended March 31, 2021.
+For the three months ended September 30, 2022, there was a decrease of \$0.2 million in the CECL reserve against "Accrued commissions and other receivables, net" which reflected the downward credit rating migration of certain receivables in the portfolio.
+For the nine months ended September 30, 2022, there was an increase of \$3.9 million in the CECL reserve against "Accrued commissions and other receivables, net" which reflected the downward credit rating migration of certain receivables in the portfolio, which included a \$3.8 million reserve related to Russia's Invasion of Ukraine, bringing the CECL reserve recorded pertaining to "Accrued commissions and other receivables, net" to \$4.6 million as of September 30, 2022.
+For the three and nine months ended September 30, 2021, there was a decrease of \$0.1 million in the CECL reserve against "Accrued commissions and other receivables, net," bringing the CECL reserve recorded pertaining to "Accrued commissions and other receivables, net" to \$0.9 million as of September 30, 2021.

-For the three months ended March 31, 2022 and 2021, there were increases of \$0.4 million and \$0.2 million, respectively, in the CECL reserve record pertaining to "Loans, forgivable loans and other receivables from employees and partners, net" as a result of employee terminations, bringing the CECL reserve recorded pertaining to "Loans, forgivable loans and other receivables from employees and partners, net" to \$2.1 million as of March 31, 2022.
+For the three months ended September 30, 2022, there was a decrease of \$0.1 million in the CECL reserve record pertaining to "Loans, forgivable loans and other receivables from employees and partners, net" as a result of employee loan collections.
+There was no change in the CECL reserve recorded pertaining to "Loans, forgivable loans and other receivables from employees and partners, net" for the three months ended September 30, 2021.
+For the nine months ended September 30, 2022 and 2021, there was an increase of \$1.5 million and \$0.1 million, respectively, in the CECL reserve pertaining to "Loans, forgivable loans and other receivables from employees and partners, net" as a result of employee terminations, bringing the CECL reserve recorded pertaining to "Loans, forgivable loans and other receivables from employees and partners, net" to \$3.2 million as of September 30, 2022.

-For the three months ended March 31, 2022, there was an increase of \$5.5 million in the CECL reserve against "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" which reflected the downward credit rating migration of certain unsettled trades related to Russia's Invasion of Ukraine, bringing the CECL reserve recorded pertaining to "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" to \$5.5 million as of March 31, 2022.
-There was no change in the CECL reserve recorded pertaining to "Receivables from broker-dealers" dealers, clearing organizations, customers and related broker-dealers" for the three months ended March 31, 2021.
+For the three months ended September 30, 2022, there was an increase of \$0.1 million in the CECL reserve against "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" which reflected the downward credit rating migration of certain unsettled trades related to Russia's Invasion of Ukraine.
+For the nine months ended September 30, 2022, there was an increase of \$7.0 million in the CECL reserve against "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" which reflected the downward credit rating migration of certain unsettled trades related to Russia's Invasion of Ukraine, bringing the CECL reserve recorded pertaining to "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" to \$7.0 million as of September 30, 2022.
+There was no change in the CECL reserve recorded pertaining to "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" for the three and nine months ended September 30, 2021.

-27. Subsequent Events
+26. Subsequent Events